-And now I want to bring that more into my life, by integrating it with my work.
-For the past 20 years I’ve worked in the animation industry helping big brands get their message heard, but really what I’m passionate about is using my skills in visual communication to raise awareness of the positive impact yoga, meditation, and good mental wellbeing can have on people’s lives.
+And now I want to bring this more into my life, by integrating it with my work.
+For the past 20 years I’ve worked in the animation industry helping big brands get their message heard, but what I’m passionate about is using my skills in visual communication to raise awareness of the positive impact yoga, meditation, and good mental wellbeing can have on people’s lives.